LoginRadius/docs/content/tutorial/python/index.md

   if __name__ == "__main__":
    app.run()
   ```

-We can then try running our new Flask application with the command python app.py.
-You can then open http://localhost:5000 in your browser, and you should see the “Hello World!” response.
+Now, try running new Flask application with the command `python app.py`.
+Open http://localhost:5000 in your browser, and you should see the “Hello World!” response.

 ## Install SDK